apache/mynewt-core/docs/os/modules/sensor_framework/sensor_driver.rst

 This guide describes what a sensor device driver must implement to enable a sensor device within the sensor framework.
-For information on using the HAL API to communicate with a sensor device, see the `Hardware Layer Abstraction Guide </os/modules/hal/hal.html>`__.
+For information on using the HAL API to communicate with a sensor device, see the :doc:`Hardware Layer Abstraction Guide <../os/modules/hal/hal>`.

 The ``hw/drivers/sensors/<sensorname>`` package implements the device driver for the sensor named ``SENSORNAME``.